PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction

 For VLMs trained to parse documents into a specific format, we noticed that it is very important to follow the recommended format of the prompt to get results in the expected format.
 In particular, for \texttt{Qwen2.5-VL-3B}, it is very important to include the recommended system prompt.
 In our initial experiments, we discovered that if the system prompt is missing, the model does not produce QwenVL HTML consistently; instead, it produces the content of the page in a non-structured form.

-As noted earlier, table extraction from full documents remains a challenging task for the VLMs we evaluate.
-When models are given all pages of a document at once, only \texttt{Qwen2.5-VL-3B} is capable of processing almost all documents in the collection, and metrics are substantially lower compared to the results for the other two collections.
+As noted earlier, table extraction from full documents remains a challenging task for the smaller, specialized VLMs we evaluate.
+Among these models, only \texttt{Qwen2.5-VL-3B} is capable of processing almost all documents in the collection when given all pages at once, and its metrics are substantially lower compared to the results for the other two collections.

 From a visual investigation of the generated text, we notice that a typical failure mode of \texttt{Qwen2.5-VL-3B} on this task is that it enters into an infinite loop repeating some portion of text from the document until it reaches the model's token limit.
 Interestingly, this failure occurs even on the shortest document in the test set (shown in \cref{fig:two_page_test_document}), which is only two pages long.
 We can see that this document lists names in a table-like form that spans two pages.
 In this case, \texttt{Qwen2.5-VL-3B} ignores the table-like layout of the pages and lists all of the names as stand-alone HTML paragraphs.
 It starts with the names on the first page and continues with the names on the second page.
 However, when it reaches the final name on the second page, it enters into an infinite loop repeating the final name until it reaches the token limit.